andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

     <th> Recommendation: Don't use a function with side effects when a pure function will do.</th>
 </tr></table>

 Note that this is generally not idiomatic code except for functional languages.
-I wouldn't use this unless you and all of you co-contributors are on the same page.
+I wouldn't use this unless you, and all of you co-contributors are on the same page.

-## Perform the smallest amount of non-trivial work
+## Perform the Smallest Amount of Non-trivial Work

 In order for a program to actually realize the benefits of reusable code, the program must actually reuse it's components.
 Whilst the above principles will help determine what abstractions are good to take, this principle determines how they should be applied.